denisbr/python-packagecloud/README.md

 ## Usage

-Example of how to destroy all packages in a given repo:
+Minimal example of how to destroy all packages in a given repo:

 ```python
 #!/usr/bin/env python